Stadler FLIRT: Norway

 50 Flirt units were ordered by Vy (formerly Norwegian State Railways (NSB)), with a further 100 on option.
-26 units were placed on the Oslo Commuter Rail and the remaining 24 units were used on regional and express routes.
-During spring and summer 2012 all Flirt trains used by Vy were fitted with free wireless Internet access for the passengers.
-In the Vy's system, the FLIRT trains are classified as "Class 74" for regional trainsets and "Class 75" for local trainsets.
+26 units were placed on Oslo Commuter Rail and the remaining 24 units were used on regional and express routes.
+During spring and summer 2012 all Flirt trains used by Vy were fitted with free wireless Internet access for passengers.
+In Vy's system, the FLIRT trains are classified as Class 74 for regional trainsets and Class 75 for local trainsets.

-All trains have 5 cars.
-However, in contrast to previous 5-car FLIRTs they will have a third powered bogie giving them a maximum power output of 4500 kW and a top speed of 200 km/h.
-Trial runs started on the Bergen Line in 2009, using a SBB-CFF-FFS unit.
+All trains will be five-car sets; unlike previous five-car FLIRTs each will have a third powered bogie giving it a maximum power output of 4500 kW and a top speed of 200 km/h.
+Trial runs started on the Bergen Line in 2009, using an SBB-CFF-FFS unit.
 The first units were scheduled to enter passenger service on 29 February 2012.
 The FLIRT's introduction was delayed after a unit derailed during tests by NSB on 15 February 2012, injuring five people.
-The train had much too high speed and there were no safety systems along the railway that could catch the driver's error.
+The train was running much too fast, and there were no safety systems along the railway to catch the driver's error.